Standards

 A. inspect:

-5. heat distribution assists whether fan assisted or gravity
+5. heat distribution systems whether fan-assisted or convection.

 11.2 THE INSPECTOR IS NOT REQUIRED TO: